tezos/tezos-mirror/docs/shell/the_big_picture.rst

    mechanism.
 It provides combinators for building service hierarchies à la Ocsigen/Eliom, registering, and calling services.
-This module is based on :opam:`resto`, that allows for automatic generation of a machine and human-readable of the hierarchy of
-   services: the structure of URLs and the expected formats for input and output bodies, via the use of ``data_encoding``.
+This module is based on :opam:`resto`, that allows for automatic generation of machine and human-readable descriptions of the hierarchy of services, including: the structure of URLs and the expected formats for input and output bodies, via the use of ``data_encoding``.
  - :package:`tezos-crypto` wraps the external cryptography
    libraries that we use.
 We try to use minimal reference